 Three young fishermen rowing up the Nile in 110-degree heat.
 The desert that spread out to the horizon on either side of the river was an expanse of stillness and sterility suggestive of a ghastly aftermath of some ancient holocaust.

-As our cruise ship quietly slithered up the Nile, we passed by a old truck on a barge used in a bridge construction.
+As our cruise ship quietly slithered up the Nile, we passed by an old truck on a barge used in bridge construction.